anumehashukla/wayfaringuniverse/_posts/UnitedStates/2021-01-12-bay-area-hikes.md

 <br>
 <br>
 33. [Los Trancos Trail Loop ](https://www.alltrails.com/trail/us/california/los-trancos-trail-loop)*- 7.7 mile*
 <br>7.7 miles easy hike, great for forest bathing.
-I just loved it, the smell of the tress after the rains, it was heavenly.
+I just loved it, the smell of the trees after the rains, it was heavenly.
 Pretty gradual elevation gain.
 The best thing was it was one way due to Covid making it pretty safe to hike and without worrying about crossing anyone.
 <br>
 <br>
 34. [Alta Trail ](https://www.alltrails.com/trail/us/california/alta-trail--2)*- 4.9 mile*
-<br>4.9 miles very easy trail, great views of Sausalito, Bay and the Ocean.
+<br>4.9 miles easy trail, great views of Sausalito, Bay and the Ocean.
 Do it around sunset.
 <br>
 <br>
 35. [Ring Mountain Fire Road ](https://www.alltrails.com/trail/us/california/ring-mountain-fire-road)*- 4.7 mile*